fletchjp/MERG-Arduino-Kit110/CANshield/README.md

 ## Loading the code and libraries

 In order to load the code it is necessary to load the Arduino IDE (Interactive Development Environment) onto a computer.

-There are currently two versions, the older 1.8.19 and the newer 2.2.1.
+There are currently two IDE versions, the older 1.8.19 and the newer 2.2.1.
 Either will do for this.
 The IDE is available for different versions of Windows and also for other systems.

 The IDE will manage both the code and also several libraries which can be loaded using a Library Manager.

 All of the libraries needed for CANshield are available through the Library Manager which also prompts with updates for installed libraries.
 The user installs libraries into a fixed location which has all of the libraries which have been loaded, available for any sketch.